 Basis of legitimate interest consideration

-- We have a legitimate interest in the kind of Trust funders that have funded our work.
-These funders are those with an interest in funding services and related research in the fields of: refugees, disadvantaged groups, employment support, education, relief of poverty, vulnerable persons groups; and those with very broad funding aims who fund charitable work in specific local areas (such as Community Foundations).
+- We have a legitimate interest in the kind of funders that have funded our work.
+These funders are those with an interest in funding services and related research in the fields of: refugees, disadvantaged groups, employment support, education, relief of poverty, vulnerable persons/groups; and those with very broad funding aims who fund charitable work either nationally or in specific local areas (such as Community Foundations).
 We also have a legitimate interest in identifying funders that fall into the above category.
-Evidence that Trusts/Lottery funders do fund this work would not only include stated interests, it would include that they have funded charities delivering related work (e.g. refugee/employment support services).
+Evidence that funders do fund this work would not only include stated interests, it would include that they have funded charities delivering related work (e.g. refugee/employment support services).

-This is the overall basis on which we will work.
-However, we will also review other legitimate interests regarding individual Trusts (recording alternative bases for legitimate interest against their database record).
+- This is the overall basis on which we work.
+However, we will also review other legitimate interests regarding individuals, trusts and foundations and corporate donors (recording alternative bases for legitimate interest against their database record).

-- We will use a full range of standard sources for Trust and Lottery fundraising, including: Trust databases, Trust directories, Trust websites, Charity Commission records and our existing records.
+- We use a full range of standard sources for fundraising, including: Trust databases, Trust directories, Trust websites, Charity Commission records and our existing records.

-- We may also make phone calls for research purposes prior to submitting applications.
-We will make sure the telephone number is not listed on the TPS.
+- We may also make phone calls for research purposes prior to submitting proposals or applications, ensuring the telephone number is not listed on the TPS.

 - Potential size and timing of any gift